cardinalcss/cardinalcss/README.md

 Next, the `font-size` property on the `<body>` element is set as `1rem`, which inherits the percentage declaration on the `<html>` element as the base font size for your entire project.

-With media queries, you can then change the `font-size` on the `<html>` element to a different percentage value, depending on the width of the device/viewport.
-This changes the base font size of the entire project, so any other elements using the REM unit will scale proportionally.
+With media queries, you can then change the `font-size` property on the `<html>` element to a different percentage value, depending on the width of the device/viewport.
+This changes the base font size of the entire project, so that any other elements using the REM unit will scale proportionally.

 Following a "mobile-first" approach, Cardinal starts with small devices and works its way up to desktop and larger screen resolutions.